USA: 1 800 634 5771

 Tj: (664) 607-3377

-The operation described as a tummy tuck in Mexico is designed to eliminate the excess skin located in the lower part of the abdomen, usually from the belly button down to the pubic area.
+Abdominoplasty, known as tummy tuck in Mexico is designed to eliminate the excess skin located in the lower part of the abdomen, usually from the belly button down to the pubic area.
 It reinforces the abdominal wall, and the objective is to eliminate the excess skin, and obtain a more flat and firm abdomen .

-Typically, females who have had multiple pregnancies are good candidates.
-The skin stretches during pregnancy.
-Women end up with sagginess and redundancy of skin, and fat deposits and stretch marks mostly in the lower part of the abdomen.
+Typically, the best candidates are women who went through a pregnancy, after pregnancy the skin stretches and women end up with sagginess and redundancy of skin, and fat deposits and stretch marks mostly in the lower part of the abdomen.
 There are many other circumstances when patients will need a Tummy tuck: male or female patients who gain and lose a substantial amount of weight, or those who have gone through major weight loss (gastric bypass or lap band).
 These areas persist even with exercise and appropriate diet, and can give the appearance of disproportion with the rest of the body.

 The best way to know if you need a tummy tuck is: remove your clothes, sit down ina chair and pinch the excess skin in the lower part of your stomach.
 If you are able to grab a good amount of excess skin, you are a good candidate.